 2. Make the Potty Fun

-Several Circle of Moms members suggest making a potty chair or toilet seem interesting and nonthreatening.
+Several readers suggest making a potty chair or toilet seem interesting and nonthreatening.
 "We bought the potty chair and put it in the living room so he could play with it and sit on it for fun," shared Amy B. Others encouraged making "potty time" fun with special books or toys.

 3. Skip Pants